 Develop Content for Your Audience

-In digital arena, your content is your voice.
+In the digital arena, your content is your voice.
 When you’re positioning yourself as a domain expert then carefully craft your content.
 Make your content highly valuable to your audience, which they cannot resist to like and share.

 Invest in Online Marketing

-It is important that you invest time and money in online marketing, because if you want to build brand, then you’ve to make your self highly visible on different online channels and platforms.
+It is important that you invest time and money in online marketing, because if you want to build a brand, then you’ve to make your self highly visible on different online channels and platforms.

 BONUS TIP – Use Product/Service Video to Enhance Conversion Rate

-In another study by Adobe 2013 video conversion playbook, there can be upto 90 percent increase in conversions with video content.
+In another study by Adobe 2013 video conversion playbook, there can be up to 90 percent increase in conversions with video content.